 Objective: This spot message is aimed at warning the public about the escalating rate of deforestation and forest degradation that REDD+ seeks to address.
+Time: It should be not more than 45 Seconds

 Procedure: It will be voiced as a debate during a district local government council meeting, with the Speaker taking a centre stage.